 What’s the difference between core aeration and verticutting?
 Which one should I use on my lawn?
 We get these same questions from customers every year.
 During fall overseeding season, there are many different options as to how to prepare your lawn for renovation.
 Ultimately, the homeowner needs to make the decision based on the condition of their lawn.
 Understanding the benefits of each will help you make the right choice for your overseeding project.

-Verticutting is making shallow vertical cuts or slices into the soil.
-A verticutting machine has many vertical slicing blades.
-It will cut multiple slits or grooves across its path.
-The more grooves you have in the soil, the better seed to soil contact.
-The better seed to soil contact, the better seed germination you will get when overseeding.
-A verticutter will be the best tool to use for overseeding when you are attempting to get large areas established.
+Verticutting machines have many “vertical” blades that cut multiple slits or grooves across their path.
+The more grooves you make in the soil, the better seed-to-soil contact.
+The better seed-to-soil contact, the better seed germination you will get when overseeding.
+A verticutter will be the best tool to use for overseeding when attempting to establish large areas

-Core aerating is the process of pulling up cores or plugs of turf and soil from your lawn.
-The benefits of aeration are to improve air and water filtration, as well as improved nutrient uptake and reduced compaction, which in turn helps to improve the root system of your grass.
-Homeowners with thick turf, poor drainage or heavy soil compaction will benefit from an aeration.
-Aerators are not the best tool for over seeding, but more like a way to improve soil conditions to help the grass to grow.
+Core aerators are heavy machines that pull cores or plugs from the soil.
+The benefits of core aeration are to reduce the bulk density of the soil and improve gas exchange and water infiltration, which in turn benefits nutrient uptake and strengthens the root system of your grass.
+Homeowners with thick turf, poor drainage, or heavy soil compaction will benefit from hollow tine core aeration.
+Core aerators are not the best tool for overseeding, but they are the best method to improve soil conditions to help the grass grow.

-Bottom line: When you want to improve soil conditions, use an aerator.
-When you want to grow a lot of grass seed, use a verticutter.
-When you just have a few bare spots, use a rake.
-It doesn’t have to be complicated.
-In any case, every fall season, over seed your lawn with Grass Pad quality seed and fertilize with Loveland Renovator, Golf Course Starter or Loveland Supreme.
+The choice between the two depends on the specific needs of your lawn and the issues you’re aiming to address.
+When soil density needs to be improved, use a hollow core aerator; when you need to get maximum seed germination when large overseeding areas, use a verticutter.
+When you have a few bare spots, use a garden rake.
+It does not have to be complicated.
+In any case, every fall season, overseed your lawn with Grass Pad quality seed and fertilize with Loveland Renovator, Golf Course Starter, or Loveland Supreme.